juntao/arenztopia/content/news/Issue 35.md

 AB: Yes, of course!
 All of my recipes are top-secret, because I have seen great sushi chefs ruined by copycats.
 We serve all kinds of delicious Japanese food, including ramen, sushi, sashimi, nigiri, and many other things besides.
 We use extremely authentic methods that my mom used when I was growing up in the 1960s.

-OCA: That's really cool!
-That also looks like all the questions that we have for you today, so thanks for coming!
+OCA: That's really cool: I can almost taste the food now!
+Well, it looks like we've reached the last question that we have for you today, so thanks for coming!

 AB: Thank you for inviting me!
 I hope you have a good day!